WATCH THIS: Close My Eyes

 My boner for Clive Owen has been rock hard since 2002, when I first saw Croupier (1998)

 In Croupier, Owen plays Jack, an aspiring author working a Casino job his father arranged for him.
-Jack is sharp and dry, and sort of ruthless and empty.
+Jack is sharp and dry, and sort of ruthless and empty – so I love him.
 I watch Croupier like I watch Donnie Darko, every few years, for a week straight on repeat.
 After one such Croupier Marathon I read through Owen’s IMDB and tracked down Close My Eyes (1991) Dear.
 God.

 It opens slowly, but about ten minutes in you’ve got an idea what’s going on.
 This film is about incest.
 What you don’t know is how it’s going to play out – where these two siblings are going to end up.